Ace68/WeAreDevelopers-2023/Talk/Talk.md

 Learning the Domain Language is crucial to establish effective communication between domain experts and developers.

 # EventStorming
-EventStorming is a family of workshop united by one principle: the possibility of representing the complexity of the organizations using Events as a tool for exploration.
+EventStorming is a family of workshop united by one principle: the possibility of representing the complexity of the system using Events as a tool for exploration.
 The other key principle is that of exploration on collaboration design with different stakeholders and different interests.
 The three main formats are:
 > - Big Picture